Terraform the Desert

 Refugee camps are distinctly separated from their surroundings.
 What if these settlements were to use existing terraforming techniques on a massive scale to make their surrounding more hospitable.

 Agri-pens collect water and use cattle as a means to way to terraform the soil

 Infratecture & SaharaCoin

-Could refugees be prompted to create and invest in a new way of living - one that can make areas of scarcity prosperous?
-Could this new way of living also provide the basic tools that can green the Sahara?
+Could new citizens be prompted to create and invest in a new way of living - one that can make areas of scarcity prosperous?
+Could this new way of living also provide the basic tools that can green the Saharan Desert?
 Perhaps even the infrastructure becomes in-habitable - a sort of “infratecture.”
 The investment, power, and agency are distributed amongst the inhabitants instead of NGOs or foreign entities.
 This very process could be incentivized by block-chain smart contracts stipulating that “if someone builds infrastructure, then they get a SaharaCoin.”
 In this way, the inhabitants of these settlements create a system of investments that grow in value as the settlement expands and as infrastructure stabilizes.
 What is valued in the settlement is not what is owned, but rather the labor and knowledge that is implemented to produce it.

 Sprawl is Good

 Traditionally, human settlements have been clustered around areas of rich soils or resources that are extracted for use.
 Density, at a healthy scale, is desirable because it minimizes the area of human activity and ostensibly protects the surrounding resources.
-However, the Saharan Dream flips this paradigm.
+However, Terraforming the Desert flips this paradigm.
 Humans are clustered around areas of scarce resources where lushness is manufactured.
 In this case, human activity must occur everywhere possible.
 Sprawl is the rule.

 How does it end?
 As the need grows, so does the dream.
 And so as it shrinks.
 Perhaps it would grow, insatiable, just as the actions that generated this need in the first place.